-What we delivered - describes performance measure, target and actual result for each activity, along with supporting commentary.
+What we delivered - describes a performance measure, target and actual result for each activity, along with supporting commentary.
 Commentary is provided for measures that were not achieved or if it provides useful context.
 Performance status is determined using three categories, as described in the key below.

-Achieved All components of the performance measure have been met, including meeting or exceeding a stated target for performance.
-Achieved in part One or more but not all of the components of a measure have been completed.
-This result is only applicable when the measure can be broken into more than one component.
-Not achieved All components were not achieved.
+- All components of the performance measure have been met, including meeting or exceeding a stated target for performance. - One or more but not all of the components of a measure have been completed.
+This result is only applicable when the measure can be broken into more than one component. - All components were not achieved